ZoomInfo

 • Orchestration: Automate workflows that route leads, trigger campaigns, and sync data across systems

-With ZoomInfo's B2B data platform encompassing 100 million company profiles, 500 million contact profiles, and 1 billion buying signals processed monthly, inbound leads get the context and prioritization they need to convert.
+The outcome is faster response times, higher lead quality, and predictable pipeline.
+With 100 million company profiles, 500 million contacts, and 1 billion buying signals processed monthly, ZoomInfo gives inbound leads the context needed to convert.

 Frequently Asked Questions About Inbound Lead Generation